Mennauu/functional-programming/README.md

 ![data sketch](/images/datavisualisatie.png)

-2. I read a bit of the documentation of the D3 library and afterwards look for examples.
+2. I read a bit of the documentation of the D3 library and afterwards looked for examples.
 I quickly find a lot of helpful articles which explain D3 quite well.
-I create a index.html file and implement the D3 library.
+I create an index.html file and implement the D3 library.

 3. I first want to set the dimensions of the graph and add some margins